42Crunch/vscode-openapi/README.md

 #### Bulk fixes

 If your OpenAPI file contains multiple similar issues - for example, a parameter with the same name is missing the pattern definition - you can fix all such occurrences in one go:

 1. Fix the first occurrence and supply the proper values in the code snippet.
 2. Go to the next occurrence and use the bulk QuickFix.
 This bulk QuickFix will reuse the values that you used previously for the parameter with the same name.

 ![Bulk Fixes in VSCode](/images/VSCode_OpenAPI_bulk_security_fixes.gif)

+## Integration with 42Crunch Platform

+This extension features optional integration with [42Crunch Platform](https://platform.42crunch.com/).
+To enable it please configure your credentials by running `42Crunch: Update platform credentials` command from the command palette.

+Please be aware that there is a [known issue](https://github.com/microsoft/vscode/issues/136787) in VS Code that affects it ability to connect to certain TLS endpoints.
+If you see error message saying that "certificate has expired" please add `"http.systemCertificates": false` to your `settings.json`.

 ## Known issues